streamr-dev/iata-hackathon-2018/README.md

 You can find out more about Streamr API documentation at the following link http://streamrdev.com For any technical related question feel free to join our Telegram group https://t.me/streamrdata or the IATA Hackathon dedicated forum.

-## Tools used to mimick vehicle temperature
+## Tools used to mimic vehicle temperature
 * Ruuvi self-contained temperature sensor [link](https://ruuvi.com/)
 * Raspberry Pi 3B as gateway to collect data from sensor and push it to Streamr via Node.js [link](https://en.wikipedia.org/wiki/Raspberry_Pi)